octaniumdev/celos/README.md

 ## Others

-We have modified the file in "/usr/share/glib-2.0/schemas/10-ubuntu-settings.gschema.override" in order for our Fluent icons, Wallpaper, and Adwaita-dark theme to apply by default.
+We have modified the file in "/usr/share/glib-2.0/schemas/10-ubuntu-settings.gschema.override" in order for our Adwaita Icons, Wallpaper, and Adwaita-dark shell theme to apply by default.

 The Grub has been modified to say "CelOS 1"

+The plymouth theme and GDM logo have been modified

 /etc/os-release has been modified.